AY2526S1-CS2103T-W09-4/tp/docs/UserGuide.md

 **Format:**

--`list`- Shows all contacts
+- `list` - Shows all contacts
--`list t/TAG`- Shows contacts with specific tag (learn about tags in the add command section)
+- `list t/TAG` - Shows contacts with specific tag (learn about tags in the add command section)

 **Examples:**